dog-eared/Orbital4/README.md

 Orbital4 is a variation on Connect4 wherein players can drop pieces in four directions onto a single point in the middle of the screen.

-Orbital4 was written in Java for COMP10062 (Programming in Java) at Mohawk College.
-The project was open ended, but the specifications were:
-- the view can respond to button presses to call methods in the model, but otherwise not implement any other logic
-- uses at least 3 different JavaFX component types (label, button, textfield, etc)
-- the styling of the default GUI must be modified

 =======
 ## HOW TO PLAY: